lsst/idf_deploy/NEW_ENVIRONMENT.md

   *first* subnet range, but the third octet should be `16` and the width should be `20`: in this example, `10.168.16.0/20`.

+Applying this PR will fail with 400 errors about Identity Pools.
+This is happening because we do not yet have a cluster for which Workload Identity would make sense.
+That indicates that we should move the Workload Identity resource creation into the GKE provisioning tfvars steps.

 ## Additional tfvars files

 Do the same for the GKE file (in this case, I would start with [the dev